-Miiimi & Jiinda is a new Australian Art business, founded by Aboriginal mother and daughter, Lauren Jarrett and Melissa Greenwood, which was established to not only create beautiful sacred artworks, sharing their rich cultural history, but to also implement change by creating national projects.
-Launched on Instagram in late 2018, Miimi & Jiinda’s contemporary Aboriginal artworks and hand woven baskets have won fans all over Australia.
-Known for its bright and distinctive style, Miimi & Jiinda creations tell visual stories about country and kin from the oldest surviving culture in the world.
+Miiimi & Jiinda is an Indigenous Australian Art business, founded by Aboriginal mother and daughter, Lauren Jarrett and Melissa Greenwood.
+Established late 2018 to create beautiful sacred artworks sharing their rich cultural history, Miimi & Jiinda’s contemporary paintings and hand-woven baskets have won fans all over world.
+Known for its bright and distinctive style, Miimi & Jiinda creations are works of cultural renewal, telling visual stories that reflect their unique perspective and distinctive experience as Aboriginal women.

 Creative Artist, Master Basket Weaver

 Lauren is a Gumbaynggirr Custodian, Elder and a highly regarded artist and cultural educator.
 Her baskets and artworks have been exhibited in the National Museum of Australia, the iconic Boomalli Aboriginal Artists Co-operative in Sydney and leading Art Galleries across the country.
 Being a survivor of the Stolen Generations hasn’t stopped Lauren, as she has dedicated her life to reconnecting with her culture and language, so she could raise her children with strong cultural identities.